 Not only Florida has announced a mental health epidemic.
 “In Lee County visits to Golisano’s pediatric behavioral health facility have nearly tripled from 4,500 in 2018 to more than 12,000 in 2020.
+Mental health statistics for Florida are at least concerning.
 But the problem is that also the system and community have improved access, the “wait time to see a behavioral health professional at Golisano is about eight months.

 Dr. Larry Antonucci, Lee Health president and CEO, called it a mental health epidemic that had “reached a crisis point for our children, their families, our providers, and anyone who works with youth.”